kaveenaya/cs340_project/README.md

  Citation for all files
  Date: 02/23/2024
  The ciation scope was for the whole module
- All the code that was used in this project was adapted from the github starter code that was provied from the proffecsors Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main
+ All the code that was used in this project was adapted from the github starter code that was provided from the professor.
+ Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main